basic-1/basic-1c/b1c/docs/reference.md

 `PUT #SPI, "hello"` 'writes five characters of the specified string to `SPI` device (string length or any kind of terminating character is not written)
 `PUT #SPI, CBYTE(LEN(S$)), S$` 'writes `S$` string length (one byte) followed by the string data
 `PUT #SPI, DAT(0 TO 10)` 'writes 11 elements of `DAT` byte array starting from index 0
+`PUT A USING XOR(0xFF)` 'writes value of numeric `A` variable to the default output device with performing XOR operation on every its byte with 0xFF byte value
+`PUT A USING XOR(0xAA, 0xFF)` 'the same as previous, 0xAA value is not used because `PUT` statement does not perform input operation
+`PUT A USING XOR(, 0xFF)` 'the same as previous, an unnecessary value is omitted
+`PUT A USING XOR(0xFF, )` 'no XOR operation is performed here because a value to XOR with output data is omitted

 ### `REM` statement